Piilu/nodewebapp/README.md

 1. When updating user friends in database maybe check in flask if this username actually exists.

 <strong>Bugs:</strong>
+- If there are two different rooms named same than is a big big problem (have to make room id's)
 - Does not make difference if you put upper case letters in your name (has to be hashed)
 - if refresh too fast it doubles user (videoplayer html) but it fixes itself
 - Server throws error when username folder already exist